FAQ & Contact

 Yes.
 Please contact TISE Joint Secretariat (firstname.lastname@example.org) and provide the scan of your certificate.

-Yes, students can apply for an EMJMD scholarship to any of the Erasmus+ Erasmus Mundus courses of their choice (EMJMD catalogue: http://eacea.ec.europa.eu/erasmus-plus/library/emjmd-catalogue_en), but are limited to a maximum of three different joint programs per academic year.
+Yes, students can apply for an EMJMD scholarship to any of the Erasmus+ Erasmus Mundus courses of their choice (EMJMD catalogue: http://eacea.ec.europa.eu/erasmus-plus/library/emjmd-catalogue_en).
+There is no more official limit for the number of EMJMD programmes that the students can apply for.

 No, all Erasmus Mundus students must study full-time.